Fully constrained mass matrix: Can symmetries alone determine the flavon vacuum alignments?: Appendix A: VEVs obtained from potentials

 Here we use the group $S_4$ to construct a couple of toy models for mass matrices.
 We investigate the flavon potentials and show that they may or may not lead to VEVs with specific symmetry properties.
-The representation $\boldsymbol{3}$ of $S_4$ is generated using the matrices

-where we have adopted the commonly used basis in literature. $\boldsymbol{3}$ consists 24 proper rotations which include 9 rotations about the axes passing through face centres, 8 rotations about the axes passing through vertices, 6 rotations about the axes passing through edge centres and the identity element.
-We assume that the right-handed neutrinos transform as a $\boldsymbol{3}$,

-The individual fermion states correspond to the basis states of the representation, for example $\nu_{R1}$ corresponds to $(1,0,0)^T$.
-This state remains invariant under the action of the $C_4$ subgroup of $S_4$ generated by

-This subgroup consists of rotations by $n\pi/2$ about the axis passing through $(1,0,0)^T$.
-Similarly we have two more $C_4$ subgroups in relation to the states $\nu_{R2}$ and $\nu_{R3}$.
+In Sec.~II, we discussed the properties of the triplet representations, $\boldsymbol{3}$ and $\rtp$.
+These representations are faithful consisting of 24 distinct group elements.
+However, the doublet representation ($\boldsymbol{2}$) is not faithful.
+The $2\times 2$ matrices, Eqs.~(\ref{eq:s4dblt}), generate the dihedral group $D_6$ which forms a quotient group of $S_4$. $D_6$ represents the rotation as well as the reflection symmetries of an equilateral triangle as shown in Fig.~\ref{fig:triangles}.